apinizer/management-api-docs/02-api-reference/06-connections/connections/connection-activemq.md

 #### Request Body

-**Note:** The `id` field is required for update operations.
-Request body structure is the same as Create Connection.
+**Note:** Request body structure is the same as Create Connection.
 All fields should be provided for update.

 ### Response